watchdog90/GA-GBR-prototype/GA-GBR Prototype 🏆🚀.md

 ## 📊 Optimal Model Configuration

+**Note on Reproducibility**: The GA search stage is an offline, compute-intensive procedure subject to institutional IP constraints.
+To ensure practical reproducibility, we release the frozen GA outputs (feature mask and hyperparameters) and the trained GBR pipeline.
+This allows anyone to train and evaluation the GA-GBR model, make predictions, and SHAP explanations with confidence interval reported in the paper without rerunning the GA.

-Based on extensive testing, the following hyperparameters provide the best performance:
+**Based on extensive testing, the following hyperparameters provide the best performance:**

 ### Model Hyperparameters